 Manage Open edX projects¶

-Derex simplifies running edX: it takes care of starting the needed services (mysql, mongodb, rabbitmq etc) and introduces the concept of edX _projects_.
+Derex simplifies running Open edX: it takes care of starting the needed services (mysql, mongodb, rabbitmq etc) and introduces the concept of Open edX projects.

 install it separately) to orchestrate the many necessary pieces.